 Although this advert dates back to 1956, it is still an amazing example of beauty copywriting today.
 The simple Clairol slogan, Does she…or doesn’t she? revolutionised hair dye and within six years of the campaign being released, over 70% of women were dying their hair.

 The slogan was short, impactful and simple.
 It identified that women weren’t dying their hair for fear of it looking unnatural and soothed their concerns in an instant.

 When creating beauty copywriting, consider what may be preventing a customer from purchasing the product and try to address this concern in a concise way.

 This successful campaign reveals just how impactful beauty copywriting can be.
-Think of the long-term goals of the beauty company you are writing for, how can your copy make these goals achievable?
+Think of your long-term goals; how can your copy achieve these?

 Becoming or hiring a beauty copywriter

 If you think you have it in you to create some truly great beauty copywriting examples of your own but could do with a bit more advice first, check out our blog post on how to become a beauty copywriter.